unilaiva/unilaiva-songbook/README.md

 ### Measure bars and beats ###

-If using measure bars and a measure ends at the end of a lyric line, put a bar line `|` to *both* the end of the lyric line and the beginning of the next one (if one exists).
-If a measure in the end of a lyric line continues into the next line, but there are no lyrics after the last bar line on the first lyric line, add ` -` after the last bar line on the first line to signify that there indeed is a (partial) measure, like this: `| -`
+Use measure bar lines to mark only the beginning of a measure, never the end.
+If a line ends on a measure that has no lyrics on the same line, use ` \e` macro to highlight that there indeed is a measure there, which might or might not continue on the next line. `\e` will be replaced with a dash in the final document, if it also has measure bar lines in it, and will be ignored in case it hasn't (as is the case with 'lyric' songbooks without chords).
+So the policy is this: one bar line per bar!

 If it is necessary to mark beats, use `.` as a chord name, like this: `\[.]`.
-Also, underlining for lyrics can be used as a last resort.
+Also, underlining for lyrics can be used as the last resort.

 ### Melodies ###